py-lama/weblama/README.md

 # WebLama

-A simple web application running in a Docker container using Node.js and Express.
+A web frontend for the PyLama ecosystem that provides a user interface for interacting with the various PyLama services.
+WebLama integrates with LogLama as the primary service for centralized logging, environment management, and service orchestration.

 ## Installation